jonatan1024/vscriptfun/README.md

 ## Additional information
 * This was tested only in CS:GO, but any modern VScript-using Source game (like Dota 2) should be ok.
 * You can use CEntities class to search and browse through entities.
 You can use the returned handle to construct CBaseEntity or any other derived class, but don't pass it into constructors of non-entity classes like CScriptKeyValues! (unless you want to crash your server)
-* This extension used to be a part of the [Gorme](https://github.com/jonatan1024/gorme) project
+* This extension used to be a part of the [Gorme](https://github.com/jonatan1024/gorme) project.